 When dogs are feeling anxious, they may begin to behave in unwanted ways.
 They may have accidents, bark frequently, or damage household items.
 Before you get mad at this behavior, take a moment to consider why it might be happening.

-For things like separation anxiety, travel anxiety, or anxiety that is particularly intense, your vet might choose to offer a prescription for something like Prozac.
+For things like separation anxiety or agitation that is particularly intense, your vet might choose to offer a prescription for something like Prozac.
 Basically, this medication inhibits the absorption and the processing of serotonin, limiting the anxious effects that it can cause in your dog.

 Prozac For Dogs Uses And Doses